xl23lx/yondu_backend/README.md

 ## Important

 Please remove the extra element, DataSoruce object in src/utilities/database.ts file if your database config does not have a mysql socket

+## Config

+Please refer to src/config/index.ts for the env variables